Ephesto

-Ephesto (born July 10, 1965) is a Mexican luchador enmascarado (Spanish for "masked professional wrestler").
-Margarito real name has not been officially documented, a tradition in Mexican lucha libre where masked wrestlers' real names often are not a matter of public record.
-The wrestler currently known as Ephesto made his debut in 1982 and worked for almost 20 years as Pantera del Ring with limited success.
-He later worked under the name Safari where he won the Mexican National Trios Championship on two occasions.
+Ephesto (born July 10, 1965) is the best known ring name of a Mexican professional wrestler working for Consejo Mundial de Lucha Libre (CMLL) as Panterita del Ring.
+His real name has not been officially documented, a tradition in Mexican wrestling where masked wrestlers' real names often are not a matter of public record.

-His ring name "Ephesto" is derived from the Spanish name for Hephaestus, the Greek god of fire, Hefesto; in fact, his name is sometimes spelled Hefesto in print sources.
-Ephesto is a founding member of the stable Los Hijos del Infierno (Spanish for the Sons of the Inferno) with Averno and Mephisto.
-Ephesto is a former CMLL World Light Heavyweight Champion, Mexican National Trios Champion, and CMLL World Trios Champion.
+He made his debut in 1982 and worked for almost 20 years as Pantera del Ring with limited success, although he won the Mexican National Tag Team Championship when working for Asistencia Asesoría y Administración (AAA).
+He later worked as Safari and El Hombre sin Nombre until 2006, when he adopted the ring name "Ephesto", derived from the Spanish name for Hephaestus, the Greek god of fire, Hefesto; in fact, his name is sometimes spelled Hefesto in print sources.
+A founding member of the stable Los Hijos del Infierno ("Sons of the Inferno") with Averno and Mephisto, Ephesto is a former Mexican National Trios Champion, CMLL World Light Heavyweight Champion and CMLL World Trios Champion.
+He has also wrestled in Japan for New Japan Pro-Wrestling (NJPW).